Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/metrics/testing-metrics.md

-# Unit testing glean metrics
+# Unit testing Glean metrics

-In order to support unit testing inside of client applications using glean, a set of testing API functions have been included.
-The intent is to make glean easier to test 'out of the box' in any client application it may be used in.
+In order to support unit testing inside of client applications using Glean, a set of testing API functions have been included.
+The intent is to make Glean easier to test 'out of the box' in any client application it may be used in.
 These functions expose a way to inspect and validate recorded metric values within the client application but are restricted to test code only through visibility annotations (`@VisibleForTesting(otherwise = VisibleForTesting.NONE)`).

 ## General test API method semantics

-In order to prevent issues with async calls when unit testing glean, it is important to put glean into testing mode by calling `Glean.enableTestingMode()`.
+In order to prevent issues with async calls when unit testing Glean, it is important to put Glean into testing mode by calling `Glean.enableTestingMode()`.
 This will ensure that metrics are done recording when the other test functions are used.